 What Negative Reinforcement Is (And What It Isn’t)

-Negative reinforcement occurs when a stimulus is removed after a particular behaviour is displayed.
-You increase the likelihood of the behaviour recurring because you are removing or acting to avoid the negative consequence.
+The aim of negative reinforcement is to increase the likelihood of the behaviour recurring by removing or acting to avoid negative behaviours.

-So where does positive reinforcement fit into this puzzle?
-The core of reinforcement (positive or negative) is ultimately increasing behaviour.
+Reinforcement (positive or negative) is ultimately about increasing behaviour.
 Positive reinforcement uses addition to achieve this, negative reinforcement uses subtraction.